 ProtoSounds® can be programmed for squeaking brake operation in three different manners; (1)Squeaking brakes can be activated by bell button control, (2)they can be programmed for continuous operation subject to throttle changes or (3)they can be programmed to be turned off.
-The default setting is (2) Squeaking brakes are activated for full-time operation as forward or reverse.
-To do this, enter RESET and go to Feature 25.
-(See the section Using RESET To Program ProtoSounds® on page 17.)
-Once in Feature 25, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding(s).
-Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that ProtoSounds® has been programmed to sound the horn in neutral).
-Turn the throttle off and then on again to "Lock-In" your selection.
-Now, whenever you are in neutral, you can blow the horn with the transformer whistle button.
-To reset ProtoSounds® to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until ProtoSounds® only dings once instead of twice.
+The default setting is (2) Squeaking brakes are activated for full-time operation as described on page 8.
+To change the default setting, enter RESET and go to

+Feature 45.
+(See the section Using RESET To Program ProtoSounds® on page 18).
+Once in Feature 45, press the whistle button and wait for the module to sound a bell ding(s).
+Continue pressing the whistle button until the module plays back one ding for option 1 - Squeaking brakes are activated by the bell button.
+Press the whistle button again until the module plays back two dings for option 2 - squeaking brakes are activated for fulltime operation, or press the whistle button again until the module plays back three dings for option 3 -Squeaking brakes off.
+Once you have decided on the desired setting, simply turn the throttle off and then on again to "Lock-In" the new setting.
+To reset the computer to its original factory default setting (option 2 - squeaking brakes are activated for full-time operation), repeat the above procedure but keep pushing the whistle button until the module only responds with two bell dings.